 Days to Flowering

 The analysis revealed a highly significant difference (p < 0.01) among the linseed varieties in terms of days to flowering, indicating substantial genetic variability.
 The variety Yaadamo was the earliest to flower, initiating bloom at 51 days, whereas Bekoju-14 exhibited delayed flowering, averaging 56.33 days.
 This range in flowering time highlights the genetic diversity present among the tested genotypes.
 The findings are in agreement with Wossen et al. (2017), who similarly reported considerable genetic variation in flowering time among linseed cultivars.
-Early flowering varieties like Yaadamo may be advantageous in regions with shorter rainy seasons or where terminal drought is a concern, while late-flowering types such as Bekoju-14 may perform better in areas with extended growing periods.
-Thus, selection of suitable varieties based on flowering time is crucial for synchronizing the crop's development with local environmental conditions and agronomic calendars.
+Early-flowering varieties like Yaadamo may be advantageous in regions with shorter rainy seasons or where terminal drought is a concern, while late-flowering types such as Bekoju-14 may perform better in areas with extended growing periods.
+Thus, the selection of suitable varieties based on flowering time is crucial for synchronizing the crop's development with local environmental conditions and agronomic calendars.

 Days to Maturity